-It’s almost Mardi Gras time -- what better way to get in the mood than with some cajun or creole food?
+It’s almost Mardi Gras time — what better way to get in the mood than with some Cajun food?
 Check out these spots around metro Atlanta to get your gumbo, crawfish and po’boy fix:

 1193 Collier Road, Atlanta.
 404-352-2777, bigeasygrille.com

-Flatlands Bourbon & Bayou -- This spot from husband and wife Jodi and Vinny Chieco, who also own Brick House Pizza and Pasta in Roswell, serves up creole classics including shrimp andouille, blackened redfish and po’ boys.
+Flatlands Bourbon & Bayou.
+This spot from husband and wife Jodi and Vinny Chieco serves up creole classics including shrimp andouille, blackened redfish and po’ boys.

 1175 Powder Springs St., Marietta.
 678-383-6703, frankscajunsoul.com

-Hugo’s Oyster Bar -- The Cajun seafood restaurant offers classics including po’boys, muffulettas and Cajun-prepared seafood, as well as Sunday brunch dishes and drinks including Eggs Sardou, oyster benedict. gin fizz and milk punch.
+Hugo’s Oyster Bar.
+The Cajun seafood restaurant offers classics including po’boys, muffulettas and Cajun-prepared seafood, as well as Sunday brunch dishes like Eggs Sardou and oyster benedict and drinks like gin fizz and milk punch.

-The Juicy Crab -- Get your of Cajun-style seafood boils, fried fish and more.
+The Juicy Crab.
+Get your fill of Cajun-style seafood boils, fried fish and more.

 Just Loaf'n.
 The popular food truck and brick-and-mortar offers a variety of po'boys and other Cajun sandwiches, as well as sides including gator bites and boudin links.